 Below are links to essential reporting and payment information for California employers.
-You can find more detailed information in the California Employer’s Guide (DE 44).
+You can find more detailed information in the California Employer’s Guide (DE 44) (PDF) or the Household Employer's Guide (DE 8829) (PDF).

 - E-file and E-pay Mandate for Employers